 What is a Volumetric Attack?

-Volumetric DDoS attacks are designed to overwhelm internal network capacity and even centralized DDoS mitigation scrubbing facilities with significantly high volumes of malicious traffic.
+Volumetric attacks employ massive amounts of malicious traffic to overwhelm a server with so much traffic that it eventually exhausts all available bandwidth.
+These attacks are designed to overwhelm internal network capacity and even centralized DDoS mitigation scrubbing facilities with significantly high volumes of malicious traffic.
 These DDoS attacks attempt to consume the bandwidth either within the target network/service, or between the target network/service and the rest of the Internet.
+There are several specific types of volumetric DDoS attacks.

 What Are the Different Types of Volumetric DDoS Attacks?